 Acne started for me when I was twenty-seven.
-I still remember I was at a family wedding and I could feel pulsating in my jaw line.
+I still remember I was at a family wedding and all I could feel was a pulsating in my jaw line.
 In the following days, months and years; all hell had broken loose on my face.

 Now I must say I didn’t go from lovely clear skin to cystic acne over-night; although this is how it felt.
 Up until that wedding, I did have the odd menstrual cycle spot pop up here and there but nothing a bit of Clearasil face wash couldn’t handle!

 So, for the first four years of having cystic acne I really didn’t know what I was doing.
 I quickly became obsessed with daily hours spent googling acne cures, acne treatments, acne coverup and everything else acne related.
 I would watch video after video late at night on YouTube of how to conceal my unsightly bumps and how to clean my face properly (I had convinced myself that I wasn’t cleaning my face right!)

 One of the silliest things I have done is buy a pair of exfoliating body gloves to scrub my face with.
 My face quickly became red, inflamed, sore and dry.
 But I didn’t think for one minute the gloves were the cause.
 I thought although my skin was so angry I could see progress; so, a carried on with my twice daily regime of scrubbing my ‘dirty’ face raw.

 Eventually I visited a GP who sent me away with an antibiotic called Lymecycline and topical creams.
 I took the antibiotics and applied the creams for two solid years but saw no progress.
 Each time I returned to the doctors; they told me to give it more time to work.

 Towards the end of those two years I had heard of Accutane and how it had helped so many other people.
 I was convinced this was the answer.